Nail gun: Use

-Nail guns use fasteners mounted in long clips (similar to a stick of staples) or collated in a paper or plastic carrier, depending on the design of the nailgun.
+Nail guns use fasteners mounted in long clips (similar to a stick of staples) or collated in a paper or plastic carrier, depending on the design of the nail gun.
 Some full head nail guns, especially those used for pallet making and roofing, use long plastic or wire collated coils.
 Some strip nailers use a clipped head so the nails can be closer together, which allows less frequent reloading.
 Clip head nails are sometimes banned by state or local building codes.
 Full Round Head nails and ring shank nails provide greater resistance to pull out.
 Nailers may also be of the 'coil' type where the fasteners come in wire or plastic collation, to be used with nail guns with a drum magazine; the advantage is many more fasteners per load, but at the expense of extra weight.
 Industrial nailers designed for use against steel or concrete may have a self-loading action for the explosive caps, but most need nails to be loaded by hand.
 Nail guns vary in the length and gauge (thickness) of nails they can drive.

 The smallest size of fasteners are normally 23 gauge (0.025 in in diameter), commonly called "pin nailers" and generally have only a minimal head.
 They are used for attaching everything from beadings, mouldings and so forth to furniture all the way up to medium-sized 7 to 8 in baseboard, crown molding and casing.
 Lengths are normally in the range 3/8 to 1+1/4 in, although some industrial tool manufacturers supply up to 2 in.
 The 23 gauge micro pin is rapidly gaining ground as users find that it leaves a much smaller hole than brad nails, thereby eliminating the time normally taken to fill holes and presenting a far better looking finished product.

 The next size up is the 18 gauge (1.02 mm diameter) fixing, often referred to as a "brad".
 These fastenings are also used to fix mouldings but can be used in the same way as the smaller 22 to 24 gauge fastenings.
 Their greater strength leads to their use in trim carpentry on hardwoods where some hole filling is acceptable.
 Most 18 gauge brads have heads, but some manufacturers offer headless fastenings.
 Lengths range from 5/8 to 2 in.